HasanYahya101/Weather-App-Java/README.md

 # Introduction:

-A Java based Weather Application that is implemented as a layered architecture.
+A Java based Weather Application that is implemented as a Layered Architecture.
 This app demonstrates architectural concepts by supporting two interchangeable UIs and two database backends, unified by a single functional layer.

 ## System Architecture: